Official Languages Support Programs (OLSP) - Communities

 While encouraging dialogue between the community and government departments, the agreements promote a more effective and satisfactory partnership to the community and the government.
 The text defines the cooperation beyond the direct financial support to community organizations and outlines the responsibilities of both sides.
 The agreements also respond to the need to update our governance practices to reflect the findings and recommendations from recent evaluation exercises.

-Cooperation agreements frame the investments made under the Collaboration with the community sector program sub-component which aims to support community involvement in their development and enhance the ability of organisations to act.
+Cooperation agreements frame the investments made under the Collaboration with the community sector program sub-component which aims to support community involvement in their development and enhance the ability of organizations to act.

 Specifically, the agreements aim to ensure the establishment of mechanisms necessary to: